HISKP-LQCD/chroma-test-run/README.markdown

 The only inverters with `MULTIGRID` in their name seem to be the `QOP_CLOVER_MULTIGRID_INVERTER` and the various `QUDA` ones.

+### Predictor

+Tom's example does not contain predictors.
+Do we want to use one?

 ## Notes

 ### CONV